lionkor/BeamMP-Server-Docs/NewLua.md

 ## `MP.JsonDiff(a: string, b: string) -> string`

 Creates a JSON diff according to RFC 6902 (http://jsonpatch.com/).
-This diff can then be applied as a patch via `MP.JsonPatch()`.
+This diff can then be applied as a patch via `MP.JsonDiffApply()`.
 Returns the diff.

 ## `MP.JsonDiffApply(base: string, diff: string) -> string`